pg-spot-ops/pg-spot-operator/README.md

 Maintains stateful Postgres on AWS Spot VMs.
 Think of it as RDS, but at a fraction of the cost!
 Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) are in the ballpark of 4-5x.

-Obviously for non-critical projects only, as dealing with Spot instances that can be interrupted by AWS at any time ...
+Obviously for non-critical projects only, as utilizing Spot instances means can be interrupted by AWS at any time ...

 Not a "real" K8s operator (yet, at least) - but based on similar concepts - user desired state manifests (optional) and a restoration / reconciliation loop.